ericoporto/ags-manual-wiki/Set.md

     int Set.ItemCount

-Gets the number of items currently in the set.
+Returns the number of items currently in the Set.

 ---